 Photo by Tan Yu

 Weirdly they are still insisting on scanning everyone’s bag as they enter the station which seems more of a token act than a real security precaution.
-It’s almost like nobody has told them the games are over or that now ticket checkers are no longer needed that the staff have been blindly given this job to keep them employed.
+It’s almost like nobody has told them the games are over or that now ticket-checkers are no longer needed that the staff have been blindly given this job to keep them employed.
 Whatever the reason it’s a bit of a hassle and bottleneck.

 The saddest part of my trip was seeing the newly rebuilt Qianmen street that has taken the place of some fascinating old hutongs which have been almost totally destroyed.
-I’ve written about this specific act of cultural vandalism before so I’ll try not repeat myself but it makes me feel quite sick at what they’ve done.
+I’ve written about this specific act of cultural vandalism before so I’ll try not to repeat myself but it makes me feel quite sick at what they’ve done.

 Qianmen – March 2006